oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/wallets/connectors/walletConnect.md

 - `logoBackground`: A string representing the background color of the logo.
 In this case, it is set to `'var(--ck-brand-walletConnect)'`.
 - `scannable`: A boolean representing whether the wallet connector can be scanned.
 In this case, it is set to `true`.

-This code is used in the larger Alephium project to provide a standardized way for users to connect their wallets to the network.
+This code is used in the larger Oxygenium project to provide a standardized way for users to connect their wallets to the network.
 By defining a set of properties for each wallet connector, the project can ensure that each connector has a consistent look and feel.
 Other files in the project can import this function and use it to display a list of available wallet connectors to the user.
 For example:

 ```
 import { walletConnect } from 'oxygenium-web3'